olviko/EasyService/README.md

 Benefits
 --

-- Streamline deployment by creating self-installing services.
+- Transform any console application into a self-installing Windows service.
-- Simplify debugging.
-No more "Attach to process..." nightmares.
+- Streamline debugging.
+It is much easier to debug a console application than a service.
+No more "Attach to process...".
 - Full Windows Service Control Manager (SCM) integration including support for configuring all startup and recovery options.

 Example
 --